The Differences Between Vedic & Western Astrology, Explained

 - Pisces: Meena (March 13–April 12)

-The difference between Vedic and Western astrology.
+The differences between Vedic and Western astrology.

 As McDonough explains, Western astrology bases charts on the "tropical calendar" (which most of the world uses) and the four seasons, while Vedic astrology charts are calculated using something called the sidereal system, which looks at the changing, observable constellations.
 (Western astrology does not change in the same way and works with the planets' fixed positions.)